 - Breathe deeply: Inhale through your nose, exhale through your mouth, feeling the breath’s flow.

-Trauma Healing Meditation Techniques for Nervous System Regulation
+Trauma Release Meditation Techniques for Nervous System Regulation

-These gentle trauma release meditation techniques, including trauma healing meditation, are designed to be flexible.
+These gentle techniques are crafted to be adaptable and supportive.
 You’re always in control—if something feels too much, pause, open your eyes, or try grounding.
-These trauma-informed meditation practices serve as a bridge between awareness and emotional safety.
+These trauma-informed practices may help you move toward greater awareness and emotional safety.

 Anchor Breath: Calming the Nervous System

-Your breath is a powerful way to calm your nervous system.
-Slow breathing signals safety to your brain, easing the “fight or flight” response through the vagus nerve.
+Your breath may signal safety to your brain, potentially easing the “fight or flight” response through the vagus nerve.
 Check out more breathwork techniques to deepen your practice.

 Benefits: